 At some point, you may need to transfer map caches between folders or machines.
 The process depends on the format of your cache, the versions of ArcGIS Server to and from which you are copying the cache, and the size of the cache file or files.

 Copy a compact cache

-The compact cache storage format is designed to facilitate copying of large caches.
-In this type of cache, tiles are not stored as individual files; rather, they are grouped into .bundle files.
-This results in much fewer files to copy as well as a smaller cache.
+The compact cache storage format, available in ArcGIS Server 10.0 and later, is designed to facilitate copying of large caches.
+In this type of cache, tiles are not stored as individual files as in exploded caches; rather, they are grouped into .bundle files.
+This results in much fewer files to copy, as well as a smaller cache.
 Using the compact cache storage format instead of the alternative exploded storage format can significantly reduce cache copy time.

 robocopy Z:\cache\USA C:\arcgisserver\arcgiscache\USA /s